vippsas/vipps-developers/settlements/README.md

 See [Availability](#availability) for information about when the files and directories are available.

-Reports with personal details of the customers can not be sent with SFTP, see [GDPR](#gdpr).
+Reports with personal details of the customers cannot be sent with SFTP, see [GDPR](#gdpr).

 Details: See the [sftp-report-service](sftp-report-service/) folder.